Our Development Model

 - Our outcomes are highly aligned with the Millennium Development Goals, which represent the full spectrum of barriers to poverty reduction.

-- Our model is structured to maximize the return on investment; activities and programs produce complimentary, reinforcing outcomes.
+- Our model is structured to maximize the return on investment; activities and programs produce complementary, reinforcing outcomes.

 - Adopt a Village communities have demonstrated increased ownership over their continued growth.